Burns Building

 The Burns Building is a historic six-story building located in downtown Calgary, Alberta.
-It sits at 237-8th Ave.
-S.E. on the end of Stephen Avenue overlooking Olympic Plaza and City Hall.
+It sits at 237 8 Avenue SE on the end of Stephen Avenue overlooking Olympic Plaza and City Hall.

 History

 The building was commissioned by meat baron Pat Burns as the corporate headquarters and flagship market for his empire, Burns Foods.
 Burns bought the property around 1909 but excavation did not begin until the fall of 1911.
 Construction commenced in April 1912.
 1913 was a big year for building in Calgary.
 The Palliser Hotel, Lancaster Block, Canada Life Building and the Hudson's Bay store were built.
 The Herald Building (demolished in 1972 and now the site of the Len Werry Building) was also under construction.

 In 1923 Pat Burns exchanged the building for the Glengarry Ranch.

 Original use

 The ground level provided retail space for Burns' retail meat market.
 The 130 ft long market hall featured twelve 25 ft high Doric marble columns.
 Burns leased out the remaining 35000 sqft of office space to a wide variety of tenants.
 Historian Hugh Dempsey wrote, "the list of businesses which occupied the Patrick Burns Building…reads like a corporate Who's Who."
 Calgary Power, Alberta Investment and Insurance Brokers, Rocky Mountain Cement and a variety of dentists, doctors, lawyers, realtors, insurance agents and accountants were among the first tenants.